lkilpatrick/gitstream-mkdocs/docs/11_github-app-onboarding.md

 # The `automations` section include the list of automation that applies
 # for the repo in which gitStream is installed.
-# Each autaomtion has `if` key with a list of the necessary condtions and
+# Each automation has `if` key with a list of the necessary conditions and
 # a `run` key with a list of all actions.
-All the listed condtions need to
+All the listed conditions need to
 # pass in order for the following actions to be executed.
 automations:
   mark_formatting: